airbus-cert/skyblue.team/content/posts/invoke-bof.md

 - `BeaconPrintf` and `BeaconOutput` to send information to C&C
 - And many other offensive APIs, to perform process or token manipulation, etc...

-Powershell being a managed language, powered by the CLR (Common Language Runtine), the challenge is to switch from managed to unmanaged world and from unmanaged to managed world.
+Powershell being a managed language, powered by the CLR (Common Language Runtime), the challenge is to switch from managed to unmanaged world and from unmanaged to managed world.

 ## Unmanaged to managed